 Platforms such as Bolt, Uber, and eCabs will also face sharply higher licensing fees, rising from just €200 annually to as much as €320,000 depending on ride volume.
 Other measures include facial recognition requirements to verify drivers, congestion fees for high-mileage vehicles and revised parking penalties.

 Last week, this newsroom asked Transport Malta about the 50:50 revenue-sharing model, the regulation of Y-plate drivers’ working hours and the authority’s tools and enforcement powers to safeguard passengers.
-As of today, no response has been provided.
+As of today, these questions remain unanswered.

 Although Malta is a small market, Mr Bezzina emphasised that the reforms carry lessons far beyond the island.